Terradue/itag/README.md

 ## Cleanup

-Remove the previously added authentication rules in _pg_hba.conf_ (see above) and restart the PostgreSQL server.
+Remove the previously added authentication rules in _pg_hba.conf_ (only those regarding the _postgres_ role, see above) and restart the PostgreSQL server.

 Remove the content of _\$ITAG_HOME/data_ (optionally also the entire _\$ITAG_HOME_ directory) and/or the database dump file.